livz/livz.github.io/_posts/2016-02-16-binary-master-lieutenant-1.md

 ```

-There is no stack canary, however, the stack is **not** executable.
+There is no stack canary but the stack is **not** executable.
 What about the state of ASLR on the system?
 Good news this time: there is [no ASLR](https://askubuntu.com/questions/318315/how-can-i-temporarily-disable-aslr-address-space-layout-randomization), everything is static:

 ```bash
 $ cat  /proc/sys/kernel/randomize_va_space